 ISO Kauai Review – the extras

-I’ve also mentioned this at least a million times, but one reason that I prefer a resort over a vacation rental is having a place to keep your stuff after checkout.
+I’ve also mentioned this at least a million times, but one reason I prefer a resort over a vacation rental is having a place to keep your stuff after checkout.

 The ISO Kauai review